Your basket is currently empty.

-Your generous donation will give disadvantaged children in Asia the opportunity to play, learn and grow.
+Your generous donation will give children and young people the opportunity to play, learn and grow.

 With a focus on gender inclusion, over half of all players and coaches are female.

-With global recognition as a best practice Sport for Development program, we hope to expand the program across Asia and beyond, so that more young people can enjoy their right to play sport.
+With global recognition as a best practice Sport for Development program, we want more young people enjoying their right to play sport and learn.

 ChildFund Pass It Back is committed to building a new generation of leaders through sport to support young people across the world.

 FREQUENTLY ASKED QUESTIONS

 - work towards the 8 International Safeguards for Children in Sport;

 - complete an annual Safeguards self-audit and report on our progress;

 - join and promote the annual safer sport campaign; and

 - share all our relevant resources, learning, knowledge and research.